Visit Charlie's etsy shop for his artwork: Onlyinnashvile.art

 “I was raised by a California-born, improvising trumpet-playing father whose grandfather was a Louisiana fiddler.
 Maybe that explains a little of my ability to move fluidly between several varieties of American music, whether it’s rooted in Hank Williams or Miles Davis.”

-Free new vocal recording with mailing list sign up.
-Charlie has some exciting projects coming in 2020.
+Charlie has many exciting projects slated for 2020.
 We want to be able to tell you!